 Effects of Drought Stress on Corn

 In recent years, we have dealt with drought stress in corn a lot.
-Most frequently, it has been overcome by timely rains and not had an impact province-wide.
-2021 doesn’t appear to be letting up on the crop completely and reproductive stages of corn are just around the corner.
-Some sheltered areas along tree rows and yards are even beginning to tassel.
+Fortunately, it has been overcome by timely rains and not had an impact province-wide.
+2025 outlook is still unclear, but the heat doesn’t appear to be letting up and reproductive stages of corn are just around the corner.

 So, what happens to the plant when there isn’t enough moisture?
 Most visibly, corn leaves begin to curl and make the plant resemble pineapple leaves or onion greens.
 This occurs because the leaves are protecting themselves from excessive moisture loss or transpiration.
 Believe it or not, the more readily a plant curls its leaves up, the more beneficial it is to that plant.
-This year it is hard to determine with absolute positivity whether those plants are protecting themselves, or really in dire straits for moisture availability.
-There is no question, though; leaf rolling is a response to moisture deficits and it is widespread.
 This transpiration increases as leaf area increases and it is the mechanism that water moves from the soil, through the plant and into the atmosphere.
 If leaf rolling is resulting from true drought stress and occurs for 12+ hours a day, grain yield is likely to decrease, even prior to reproductive staging.

 We know that row number is heavily predetermined through genetics, but kernels per row is not and has a strong sensitivity to environmental stresses.
 Below is a table identifying the potential yield reduction from drought stresses (with 4 consecutive days of leaf wilting) throughout the growing season.